 Mobile game revenues in 2019 will account for 48% of the global market.

 Women represent 46% of the total number of videogame players worldwide, and the average players’ age across all players is 34 years, with 70% represented by players older than 18 years.
 The total revenues from videogames reached $145.7 billion in 2019, and is projected to reach $159.3 billion in 2020 by the Newzoo 2020 Global Games Market Report.
 More than 48% of the total ($77.2 billion) will come from smartphone and tablet video games, followed by console ($45.2 billion) and PC video games ($36.9 billion).

 The videogame market is in a constant evolution; in past years this allowed the change from retail distribution to digital distribution on marketplace platforms including Steam, Epic Games store, PlayStation Store, Microsoft Store and also the App Store and Google Play.
 The market trend is always more oriented to digital platforms, and companies are implementing different ways to enjoy videogame content, like Streaming and Cloud Gaming.

-The total number of video games players worldwide, based on recent estimation, is around 2.3 billion people
+The total number of video games players worldwide, based on Newzoo recent estimation, will reach 2.7 billion people by 2020

 Cloud Gaming, also called Gaming On Demand, is a type of online gaming.
 It aims to provide end users frictionless and direct playability of games across various devices, with no need of a specific hardware, nor a physical copy of the videogame.
 It allows access to videogames anytime and anywhere and provides constant platform updates.
 This videogame streaming can be offered through a subscription service or through “on demand” videogame purchases.
 The main streaming services currently available are Microsoft’s Game Pass and Sony’s PlayStation Now, together with the recently released Apple Arcade and Google’s cloud gaming platform – Stadia.